Best practices: OpenGL ES

 Best practices: Vertices

 Generally, your application configures the graphics pipeline and submits the primitive elements that you want to draw.
 Regardless of which primitive elements you use or how you configure your pipeline, your application provides vertex data to OpenGL ES.
 A vertex consists of one of more attributes, such as the position, color, or texture coordinates.
-OpenGL ES 2.0 allows you to define custom vertex attributes, whereas the OpenGL ES 1.1 API uses attributes that are defined in the fixed-function pipeline.
+OpenGL ES 2.0 and 3.0 allow you to define custom vertex attributes, whereas the OpenGL ES 1.1 API uses attributes that are defined in the fixed-function pipeline.

 Use the most efficient triangle primitive element